-Treatment options for compulsive eating disorder include pharmacological and behavioral interventions.
-Randomized controlled trials using cognitive behavioral therapy and brief psychoeducation have led to improved outcomes with binge eating symptoms (Carter et al. 2003).
-Given the known risks associated with compulsive overeating, such as obesity and increased morbidity and mortality, further investigation is warranted to better understand treatment options and factors that have contributed to this epidemic.
+Treatment options for Compulsive Eating Disorder include pharmacological and behavioral interventions.
+Randomized controlled trials using cognitive behavioral therapy (CBT) and brief psychoeducation have led to improved outcomes with binge eating symptoms (Carter et al. 2003).
+Given the known risks associated with compulsive overeating, such as obesity, increased morbidity, and mortality, further investigation is warranted to better understand treatment options and factors that have contributed to this epidemic.

 The access and availability of gambling opportunities is the highest it has ever been worldwide.
 Online gaming environments, casinos, destination resorts, sports betting, spread betting, bingo, slot machines, private betting, horse races, card games, and lottery tickets are collectively receiving increased attention from the general public throughout the world.
 The desire and willingness to wager money or other items of value on randomly established outcomes seems universal.
-Although most individuals participate in gambling as an enjoyable social activity, a small group of people become too seriously involved in terms of time invested and money wagered and they continue to gamble despite substantial and negative personal, social, family, and financial effects.
+Although most individuals participate in gambling as an enjoyable social activity, a small group of people can become seriously involved in terms of time invested and money wagered.
+As time goes on they continue to gamble despite substantial negative personal, social, family, and financial effects.
 (Hodgins, Stea & Grant 2011)

-Sex addiction could be described as a debilitating problem which may include impairment in physical health function, cognition, impulse control, attachment, intimacy, and mood, or it could simply be a convenient excuse for an individual’s indiscretions.
+Sex addiction could be described as a debilitating problem which may include impairment in physical health function, cognition, impulse control, attachment, intimacy, and mood.

 Compulsive sexual behavior has been estimated to have a prevalence of between 3% and 6% in the United States (Black 2000).
-Most individuals with hypersexuality are male but studies that have examined both sexes report a proportion of 8% to 40% female (Kaplan & Krueger 2010).
+Most individuals with hypersexuality are male but studies investigating hypersexual disorder in both sexes have found anywhere from 8% to 40% of sufferers are female (Kaplan & Krueger 2010).

 Sexuality is dependent on many factors, including individual and relationship variables, societal values, cultural mores, and ethnic and religious beliefs.
 In discussing hypersexuality, these contexts need to be considered (Kaplan & Krueger 2010).

-Coleman, Raymond, and McBean (2003) defined compulsive sexual disorders as compulsive cruising and multiple partners, compulsive fixation on an unattainable partner, compulsive autoeroticism, compulsive use of erotica, compulsive use of the Internet, compulsive multiple love relationships, and compulsive sexuality in a relationship.
+Coleman, Raymond, and McBean (2003) defined compulsive sexual disorders as compulsive cruising, engaging with multiple partners, compulsive fixation on an unattainable partner, compulsive autoeroticism, compulsive use of erotica, compulsive use of the Internet, compulsive multiple love relationships, and compulsive sexuality in a relationship.